 What is the Role and Responsibilities of a Lead Auditor?

 Moreover, the Lead Auditor is meant to pick competent auditors and give the auditors information and elective assets they need to hold out the formal review.
+Precisely, the given are the essential responsibilities of the lead auditor for any standards’ certification process though there are many types of stereotypes still existing as a challenge to the management system auditing process to the given responsibilities and by-pass the actually identified responsibilities; in fact.

 LEAD AUDITOR ESSENTIAL RESPONSIBILITIES